wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 20 Moreover, Satan entered into the heart of one of the governors of the east, and he was led astray by the wickedness thereof, even Caleb, the shittamite.*

+* Shittamite, in the hebrew, is applied to a dissenter :--perhaps it may be equally applicable here.

 21 Now Caleb, which in the cherokee tongue, signifieth an ass, liked not the decree of the great Sanhedrim, inasmuch as he favored the king of Britain ; and, though willing to become a beast of burden, yet would not move on account of his very great stupidity.

-22 And he said unto the captains of the hosts of the state over which he presided, Lo! it seemeth not meet unto me that ye go forth to battle against the king.
+22 And he said unto the captains of the hosts of the state over which he presided, Lo ! it seemeth not meet unto me that ye go forth to battle against the king.

-* Shittamite, in the hebrew, is applied to a dissenter :--perhaps it may be equally applicable here.

 [27]

 23 For, lo ! are not the fighting men of Britain in multitude as the sand on the sea shore ? and shall we prevail against them ?

-24 Are not the mighty ships of the king spread over the whole face of the waters? is not Britain the " bulwark of our religion ?"
+24 Are not the mighty ships of the king spread over the whole face of the waters ? is not Britain the " bulwark of our religion ?"

 25 Therefore, I command that ye go not out to battle, but every man remain in his own house.